When Perimenopause Wrecks Your Relationships

 Menopause isn’t just physical.
 It’s emotional.
 Psychological.
 Relational.
 It forces you to look around and ask: Who really sees me?
 Who gets it?
 Who’s still here when I’m not operating at 110%?

-That’s the work — surrounding yourself with people who communicate with care.
+Eventually, for me, I started to see the structures and people I needed to lean on were not there.
+That’s the work of perimenopause to shift into self-aware, self-care mode by surrounding yourself with a network who support your changes and can flex with your new needs and bounds.
 Who are curious, not critical.
 Who value your being more than your doing.
 Spend time around loved ones who don’t flinch when you shift gears or take up new space in your own life.

 So no, you’re not crazy.
 And no, you’re not alone.
 If it feels like your relationships are changing — it’s because they are.
 But so are you.
 That doesn’t have to be a bad thing.
 It might be the start of something more honest, more supportive, more real.